Powerful Ways to Improve Customer Experience Across Top Marketing Channels

 Customer Experience Case Study

 CMA provides solutions to improve customer experience across all marketing channels.
 One that comes to mind is Rogers High Fidelity, a manufacturer of high-end audio amplifiers.
-Rogers hired the firm’s newly acquired web and mobile app division to create a suite of iPhone/iPad compatible apps for its Bluetooth-enabled line of amps.
+Rogers hired CMA’s web and mobile app design experts to create a suite of iPhone/iPad compatible apps for its Bluetooth-enabled line of amps.
 With apps becoming more prevalent and expected by consumers, smartphones are serving as the “remote control of life.”

 Beginning in 2016, CMA began building an app that would accompany the product launch of the 34S-1 integrated amplifier.
 This provided an added benefit to customers—one that the competition was lacking.